Flight Sim Toolkit FST Data Port

 This site serves as an depository outpost for all things pertaining to FST (Flight Sim Toolkit), released in 1993 - and modified / added to, by others over the years.
 Get everything you need right here to build your very own flight simulator and download pre-built complete FST Sims for examination and enjoyment.

-(Its all free, no catches, and no spyware.)
+(Its all free: no catches, no spyware, no foolin!)

-Additionally many FST files can be used in other programs, especially the shape (FSD) files.
+Additionally (and beyond FST) many FST files can be used in other programs, especially the shape (FSD) files.
 There's an FSD to DXF file conversion utility that really gives shape files legs!
-Further, FST tools can still be used to develop object and terrain files, - their output being in simple text file format.
-FST's excellent Windows based CAD program - is still very powerful and in some ways even better than modern software alternatives.
+Further, FST tools can still be used to develop object and terrain files - their output being in simple text file format.
+FST's excellent Windows based CAD program is still very powerful and in some ways, even superior to modern software TITLEernatives.

-Okay, be aware that the FST Data Port is just starting up and - may or may not be ever updated regularly in the future.
-If you have lots of questions or need extensive help with using FST - or any of these files - I will be glad to assist; if I can.
-However, detailed consulting on FST is available for a fee.
+Okay, be aware that the FST Data Port's just starting up and - may or may not be updated regularly in the future.
+If you have a few questions or need help with using FST - or any of these files - I'll be glad to assist - if I can.
+Extensive help might require a consulting fee payable via Paypal.

 I Hope you enjoy the site, and welcome to the FST Data Port!